fourstix/Elfos-browse/README.md

 Platform
 --------
-The Elf/OS browse program was written for an 1802 based Microcomputer running the Elf/OS operating system, such as the [Pico/Elf](http://www.elf-emulation.com/picoelf.html) by Mike Riley or the [1802-Mini](https://github.com/dmadole/1802-Mini) by David Madole or the [AVI Elf II](https://github.com/awasson/AVI-ELF-II) by Ed Keefe.
+The Elf/OS browse program was written for an 1802 based Microcomputer running the [Elf/OS](https://github.com/rileym65/ElfosV5) operating system or the [Mini/DOS](https://github.com/dmadole/MiniDOS-kernel) operating system, such as the [Pico/Elf](http://www.elf-emulation.com/picoelf.html) by Mike Riley or the [1802-Mini](https://github.com/dmadole/1802-Mini) by David Madole or the [AVI Elf II](https://github.com/awasson/AVI-ELF-II) by Ed Keefe.
 A lot of information and software for the Pico/Elf, the 1802-Mini and the AVI Elf II can be found on the [Elf-Emulation](http://www.elf-emulation.com/) website and in the [COSMAC ELF Group](https://groups.io/g/cosmacelf) at groups.io.

 The Elf/OS browse program source files were assembled and linked with updated versions of the Asm-02 assembler and Link-02 linker by Mike Riley.
 The updated versions required to assemble and link this code are available at [fourstix/Asm-02](https://github.com/fourstix/Asm-02) and [fourstix/Link-02](https://github.com/fourstix/Link-02).